 Working at a nightclubs I met a lot of people; famous, infamous, and nobodies.
 Sometimes I had no idea who was who.
-One night at Hurrah I tried to stop a bearded man tried to enter the club for free.
-His bodyguard Tony steered me right.
+One night at Hurrah I stopped a skinny bearded man from entering the club for free.
+His massive bodyguard steered me right.

 "It's Mick Jagger."